ctg7987/ctg7987/README.md

 # 👋 Calvin Gutsa

 ## 🧠 About Me
 I am a computer engineering student at NYU Abu Dhabi with a strong interest in **emerging technologies** that bridge innovation and human-centered design.
-My work spans **software development**, **embedded systems**, and **behavioral research** — always with a focus on building systems that are both technically sound and socially meaningful.
+My work spans **software development**, **embedded systems**, and **behavioral research**, always with a focus on building systems that are both technically sound and socially meaningful.

 ---